 In San Miguel de Allende's parade of "Los Locos" (crazy people), folks from different neighborhoods, businesses, and families don colorful and elaborate costumes that range from animals and cartoon characters to political figures and cross-dressing men.
 The revelers throw candy to spectators while live music plays and bystanders are encouraged to join in the celebration.
 Día de los Locos is held every year on the Sunday following June 13, which is the feast day of San Antonio Padua.

 Children had their day on April 30th, moms were celebrated on May 10th, now finally, it's dad's turn!
 Father's Day is celebrated in Mexico on the third Sunday in June.
-Time for dads to be spoiled, showered with gifts, and taken out to dinner.
-There is an annual Father's Day 21-kilometer race that takes place in Mexico City's Bosque de Tlalpan.
+It's a time for dads to be spoiled, showered with gifts, and taken out to dinner.
+One special event that takes place in Mexico City is the annual Father's Day 21-kilometer race in the Bosque de Tlalpan the Carrera del Día del Padre.

 The traditions and pastimes of Mexico's artistic city of Tlaquepaque on the outskirts of Guadalajara are celebrated at this annual event that takes place during the last two weeks of June at the Expo Ganadera.
 Children can enjoy a variety of games and activities, while adults enjoy art and mariachi while savouring some authentic Mexican cuisine.